 How to customize WooCommerce Order Emails?

-In this guide, you will learn how to customize and add text to the WooCommerce Order Confirmation email that you send to your customers.
-This article assumes that you are comfortable manipulating and editing WooCommerce source files on your web server.
+In this guide, you will learn how to customize the WooCommerce Order Confirmation emails that you send to your customers.

 Let’s jump into it!